anchoranalysis/anchor-plugins/anchor-plugin-mpp-segment/README.md

 # anchor-plugin-mpp-segment

-Plugins for feature-extraction with marked-point-processes.
+Plugins for segmentation involving marked-point-processes.

 ## What is Anchor?